ashutosh-upadhayay/-Linux-Basic-Commands-/README.md

-# 🐧 Linux Basic Commands for Beginners (Cyber Security Foundation)
+# 🐧 Linux Basic Command

-Learning Linux commands is the first step in mastering **Cyber Security**.
+Learning Linux commands.
 These commands work on **Kali Linux, Ubuntu, Debian, Fedora, and other Linux distros**.
 Use this guide as a quick reference while practicing. 🚀